mjknj18/Employee-Database-Analysis/README.md

 6. What is the employee number, last name, first name, and department name of each employee in the sales department?
 7. What is the employee number, last name, first name, and department name of each employee in the sales and development department?
 8. In descending order, what is the frequency count of employee last names?

+### Data Analysis

-9. What are the most common employee salary ranges?
+1. What are the most common employee salary ranges?
-10. What is the average salary for each employee title?
+2. What is the average salary for each employee title?

 ## Datasets